How to Care for Indoor Plants During Warmer Weather

 Helpful Summer Care Tips

 We have hit the century mark.
 Summer is here and the season is changing.
-It is vital that you are aware of how the heat affects your plants.
+You must be aware of how the heat affects your plants.
 Here are some helpful tips that I use to keep my plants happy.